FariusGitHub/K8S_K9S_K3S/README.md

 kubectl apply -f 5a.yaml
 ```

 From K9S, see the populated Pods and configmap.
-The reason I have to<br>
+The reason that<br>
 I need to replicate cm-example ConfigMap data into nginx-config <br>
 ConfigMap nginx.conf data as they are in key-pair vs string format. <br>